StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/BtnState/Changed.md

 </div>

 ## Description
 Has the button just changed state this frame?
+Includes presses, releases, and canceled activations.